camoy/scv-cr/README.md

 ## Installing

 Run `raco pkg install` from the directory.
 You'll also need to install a hacked version of Typed Racket.
-You can run `setup.sh` to do so.
+You can run `etc/setup.sh` to do so.
 This will download TR, patch it, and force install the new version.